florian-ariasu/algorithm-optimisation-suite/README.md

 This repository contains solutions to five algorithmic problems, each requiring a unique approach, from dynamic programming to binary search.
 Below is a brief overview of each solution.

+> [!IMPORTANT]
+> This is the first project homework for Algorithms Design class (2nd year, 2nd sem)
+- It was done by me with AI guidance and peer support throughout the process
+- The code was written by me, except for the **decrypt problem**
+- For the 4th problem I have looked it up on my colleagues GitHub profiles to see their implementation, I do not take credits for that
+- The 4th problem was done after submitting the implementation for the deadline, without it being part of the project at that time
+- Educational purposes only

 ---

 ### Server Power Optimisation